Day 3 – Free lateral thinking and creativity lesson

 - Our education and life experiences can often result in a “blinkered” viewpoint;

-- Random starting points (or random entry points) is a lateral thinking tool (or skill) that can be easily learned and used to break the shackles of our blinkered thinking; and
+- Random starting points (or random entry points) is a lateral thinking tool (or skill) that can be easily employed to break the shackles of our blinkered thinking; and

 - Creative thinking is merely the combining of two or more ideas that haven’t been combined/considered before.